darthcloud/BlueRetroWiki/Controller-pairing-guide.md

 1. Simply press Home button to power on adapter and it will reconnect to BlueRetro.

-# 11 - RetroFighters Brawler64 Bluetooth Paring Guide
+# 11 - RetroFighters Brawler64 Bluetooth Pairing Guide

 ## 11.1 - First pairing
 1. Boot up BlueRetro and make sure adapter is in inquiry mode (LED pulsing).